c1cad4/cybchat/AI_CONTEXT.md

-# AI Context for BitChat
+# AI Context for CybChat

-This document provides essential context for AI assistants working on the BitChat codebase.
+This document provides essential context for AI assistants working on the CybChat codebase.
 Read this first to understand the project's architecture, design decisions, and key concepts.

 ## Project Overview

-BitChat is a decentralized, peer-to-peer messaging application that works over Bluetooth mesh networks without requiring internet connectivity, servers, or phone numbers.
+CybChat is a decentralized, peer-to-peer messaging application that works over Bluetooth mesh networks without requiring internet connectivity, servers, or phone numbers.
 It's designed for scenarios where traditional communication infrastructure is unavailable or untrusted.

 ### Key Features
 - **Bluetooth Mesh Networking**: Multi-hop message relay over BLE